-- 2.3.
+2.3.
 Introduction.
 An ALIC typically involves a bilateral relationship between: (a) an investor (e.g. corporation or individual) seeking to access, use and control land and related tenure rights for the purposes of carrying out an agricultural investment; and (b) a grantor of those rights, who is generally the legal tenure right holder (e.g. government, individual or local community) that seeks to transfer those rights to the investor in exchange of consideration in the form of payment and other conditions regarding the management of the land.
-However, agricultural land investments may potentially also involve or affect distinct individuals or communities called legitimate tenure right holders and, in line with several international guiding instruments, such as the CFS RAI Principles and the VGGT, their rights and interests should also be considered.57 - 2.4.
-Definition.
-Legitimate tenure right holders are individuals or communities who live on, work on, or otherwise occupy, use or claim the land being transacted, and whose rights or claims are considered to be socially legitimate in local societies.
+However, agricultural land investments may potentially also involve or affect distinct individuals or communities - called legitimate tenure right holders - and, in line with several international guiding instruments, such as the CFS RAI Principles and the VGGT, their rights and interests should also be considered.57 socially legitimate in local societies.
 Recognising individuals or local groups who occupy land is essential to avoid irresponsible investment practices whereby customary land is deemed to be "empty" or pertaining solely to the State.
 The notion of legitimate tenure right holders calls for counsels to broaden the range of the tenure rights they consider when analysing the form, formation, and contents of an ALIC, as well as the parties thereto.58